Soviet submarine K-320: The 1970 radiological incident

 To be finished for Vladimir Lenin's 100th anniversary, construction of K-320 was rushed.
 During a hydraulic test of the primary coolant circuit, the reactor became prompt critical and generated full effect for 10–15 seconds.
 The finding was that plugs on the primary test failed, so a powerful fountain of water and steam poured all around the K-308 the assembly shop.
 Twelve dockworkers near the reactor were killed immediately by the steam generated by the uncontrolled reaction and 150-200 others were directly contaminated.
 Most of the contamination was contained in the workshop but a cloud of radioactive gas and particulates contaminated up to 2000 people in the area around the shipyard.

-The radiation level in the workshop reached 60 thousand roentgens and the total release of activity into the workshop premises was 75 thousand Curie.
-Contamination of the area was avoided due to the closed nature of the workshop, but radioactive water was discharged into the Volga.